Maison Able Cafe Ron Ron

 Above Higashi-Ginza Station (Hibiya/Asakusa Subway Lines)

-The Kabukiza in Tokyo's Ginza district was reconstructed recently and reopened in April 2013.
+The Kabukiza in Tokyo's Ginza district was reconstructed and reopened in April 2013.
 It closely resembles its predecessor except for a skyscraper that now stands above it.
-It is the most accessible theaters for foreign tourists, staging plays almost everyday and offering single-act tickets and English headsets.
+It is the most accessible theaters for foreign tourists, staging plays almost everyday and offering single-act tickets and rental monitors that provide English subtitles and explanations.
 Single-act tickets are only available on the day at a dedicated ticket window, while regular tickets can be booked online in English.

 5 minute walk from Hanzomon Station (Hanzomon Subway Line) or 10 minute walk from Nagatacho Station (Yurakucho/Hanzomon/Nanboku Subway Lines)